Khoalabear0424/PantryPal/README.md

 1. To visual indicate the state of each food, the icon of that item will change color over time from a green to a red hue.
 2. Custom items may be added and a custom expiration date may be specified.
 This custom item will only appear for the user that create them.
+3. In the inventory page, only custom items may be deleted from the inventory.
+This is to ensure that the 'core' foods do not get deleted as they must appear for all users.

 ## Installation <hr>